CAFapi/querybuilder/README.md

         private static Filter<string> ParseVqll(string vqll, ILogger logger) {
-            // Parse the vqll criteria wich is a json string and get a JsonNode var vqllJsonNode = JsonNode.Parse(vqll)!;
+            // Parse the vqll criteria which is a json string and get a JsonNode var vqllJsonNode = JsonNode.Parse(vqll)!;
-            return SystemJsonFilterReader.ReadFromJsonArray(vqllJsonNode, logger);
+            // Interpret the vqll and create a Filter object return SystemJsonFilterReader.ReadFromJsonArray(vqllJsonNode, logger);
         }